opendocsg/slw-judgments-backfill/2006_SGHC_182/report.md

 **Were the representations made fraudulently?**

 38     In an action for deceit, it is not enough to establish a false representation.
 It must also be proved that the representation was made with knowledge that it was false or without belief in its truth.
-The leading case on point is the House of Lords’ decision in _Derry v Peek_ (1889) 14 AC 337 (followed by our Court of Appeal in _Panatron Pte Ltd v Lee Cheow Lee_ [2001] 3 SLR 405) where Lord Herschell said at 374:
+The leading case on point is the House of Lords’ decision in _Derry v Peek_ (1889) 14 AC 337 (followed by our Court of Appeal in _Panatron Pte Ltd v Lee Cheow Lee_ <span class="citation">[2001] 3 SLR 405</span>) where Lord Herschell said at 374:

  First, in order to sustain an action of deceit, there must be proof of fraud, and nothing short of that will suffice.
 Secondly, fraud is proved when it is shewn that a false representation has been made (1) knowingly, or (2) without belief in its truth, or (3) recklessly, careless whether it be true or false.
 Although I have treated the second and third as distinct cases, I think the third is but an instance of the second, for one who makes a statement under such circumstances can have no real belief in the truth of what he states.
 To prevent a false statement being fraudulent, there must, I think, always be an honest belief in its truth. [emphasis added]